 Use this ratio as a general guide.
-There are other factors that can influence the amount of flour needed such as the flour's brand, the eggs' size or the humidity of the day.
+Other factors can influence the amount of flour needed such as the flour's brand, the eggs' size, or the humidity of the day.

 You might need a tad more or a tad less.
 Continue reading my tips for this recipe on how to do quick adjustments.

 Ingredients & Substitutions

 Bread flour - A must.
 Bread flour is a high-protein flour and that's very important.
 As I mentioned earlier, high-protein flour will form stronger and better gluten when kneaded.
 This will result in chewy elastic noodles.
 I recommend a minimum protein content of 12 grams / 100 grams of flour.